department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/04-2024 Progress bar/Conversation guide.md

 Today, we're just going to pretend like you're signing in.
 Let's click on Login.gov and we'll imagine that you put in your email address and password to sign in.

-> Screen: ??
+> Screen: [???]

-[NOTE: Confirm where they will jump back to after sign in interruption...
-Finish this section.]
+[Note: I need to confirm where they will jump back to after sign in interruption.]

 **Key things to notice:**
 - Are they surprised by the sign in alert?